 When we are on a long backpacking trip, we are homesick for friends and routines left behind.
 And when we get home, we are homesick (trail-sick?) for the adventures and the simplicity of backpacking.

 Tiny S most enjoyed the challenges posed by jumbled boulders or fallen trees.
 It was a fun puzzle to figure out whether to go over, under, around, or through the obstacles.
-(See another blog post about this HERE.)
+(See another blog post about this challenge HERE.)

 Tiny A frequently talks about the fun she had playing near the streams.
 The rocks and roots overhanging the water were perfect to climb on.
 The cold water was a great way to cool off at the end of a sweaty day of hiking.
 And the sound of flowing water lulled us all to sleep at night.